Thomas Greenfield, PhD

 The project supports the re-analysis of GENACIS (Gender, Alcohol, and Culture: Secondary Data Analysis) data.
 Areas of involvement include the initial scale development tasks as well as analyses related to risk curves, societal and demographic influences, drinking contexts and informal social pressures.

-This study analyzes data from wireless and landline telephone samples in the most recent National Alcohol Survey.
-By 2015 the mobile-only population is projected to comprise 30 percent of US adults so it is critical to reach this group for valid results.
+This National Alcohol Research Center project is one of three distinct and innovative methodological sub-studies.
+It analyzes data from wireless and landline telephone samples in the most recent National Alcohol Survey.
+By 2015 the mobile-only population is projected to amount to 30 percent of US adults, so it is critical to reach this group for valid results.

 National Alcohol Survey Resources

 The aims of this core project of the National Alcohol Research Center include conducting and managing the National Alcohol Survey (NAS) undertaken every five years, with highly similar questions over the past 30 years.
 The 2009-10 NAS was the 12th in the series, a dual-frame landline and cell phone survey of nearly 8,000 US adults.
-Currently being planned is the 13th in the series, scheduled for 2014-15.
+The 13th in the series is currently being planned; it is scheduled for 2014-15.
 The NAS data are vital for tracking US alcohol intake patterns and problems.